emiliano-go/DBWarden/README.md

 </p>

 <p align="center">
-  <strong><a href="https://emiliano-gandini-outeda.me/DBWarden/">Full documentation</a></strong>
+  <strong><a href="https://emiliano-gandini-outeda.github.io/DBWarden/">Full documentation</a></strong>
   &nbsp;|&nbsp;
   <strong><a href="https://github.com/emiliano-gandini-outeda/DBWarden">Source Code</a></strong>
 </p>

 ---

-DBWarden is a SQL-first migration system for SQLAlchemy that replaces Python-based migration workflows with explicit, reviewable SQL generated directly from your models.

-Unlike script-based migration tools, DBWarden does not introduce a migration runtime or require executing generated Python migration code.
-It produces plain SQL files that can be reviewed, versioned, and executed directly against any environment.

-All migrations are generated as plain SQL and can be reviewed before execution.

-FastAPI integration, offline generation, and migration safety tooling are built around that core model.
+DBWarden is a database migration and schema management tool for SQLAlchemy.
+You define your schema in Python (in your SQLAlchemy models) and DBWarden derives everything else: migration SQL, rollbacks, snapshots, safety checks, and seed lifecycle.

+There are no migration scripts to write or maintain.
+There is no migration runtime.
+Your models are the contract.
+The database is kept in sync with them.

 ## At a glance

-- SQL-first migrations from SQLAlchemy models
-- No migration runtime required
-- Offline CI migration generation
+- Migrations generated from your models, not written by hand
+- Plain SQL output: reviewable, committable, executable anywhere
-- Built-in rollback in every migration
+- Built-in rollback in every migration file
+- Pre-deploy impact analysis: know what breaks before it ships
+- Offline migration generation for CI pipelines without a live database
-- Schema snapshots for deterministic diffing
+- Schema snapshots for deterministic diffs and rename detection
-- Pre-deploy impact analysis for code safety
+- Typed `class Meta` system with import-time validation
+- Multi-database support: PostgreSQL, MySQL, ClickHouse, MariaDB, SQLite
+- Versioned seed lifecycle with checksum drift detection
+- Reverse-engineer live databases into models with `generate-models`

-## Why DBWarden?
+## Why DBWarden

-Most migration systems rely on one of two approaches:

-- Python-based migration scripts generated and executed at runtime
-- Manual SQL migrations written and maintained by hand

-Both introduce friction: migrations are tied to a runtime, changes are hard to audit in CI without a database, and schema drift is only discovered at deploy time.

-DBWarden removes this entire class of problems.
-It generates plain SQL migrations directly from SQLAlchemy models, with:
+Most migration tools ask you to maintain two representations of your schema: your ORM models and your migration files.
+When they drift, you find out at deploy time.

+DBWarden eliminates the second representation.
+Your SQLAlchemy models are the schema definition.
+DBWarden reads them, diffs them against the current database state, and generates the SQL to close the gap (including rollback) without you writing a line of migration code.

+This also means:

-- no migration runtime required
+- No migration runtime to install or version
-- no generated Python migration scripts
+- No generated Python scripts that quietly do the wrong thing
-- full rollback included in every migration file
-- schema snapshots for deterministic diffs over time

-This enables:
+- No schema drift discovered in production: drift is caught at `make-migrations` time
+- Migrations that can be generated in CI without a database connection

+DBWarden is not a wrapper around Alembic.
+It is a different approach to the same problem: Alembic asks you to describe *how* to change the database; DBWarden asks you to describe *what* the schema should be.

+## From zero to production

+Typical adoption path in an existing project:

+1. Point DBWarden at your existing SQLAlchemy models
+2. Run initial `make-migrations` to generate a baseline schema
+3. Commit generated migrations as your source of truth
+4. Replace your current migration workflow with the DBWarden CLI
+5. Optionally enable:
+   - Migration impact analysis for safer deploys
-- CI migration generation without a database
+   - Offline mode for CI pipelines without a database service
-- deterministic schema history via snapshots
-- pre-deploy detection of destructive or breaking changes

-DBWarden is designed as a drop-in replacement for migration workflows built around Alembic or hand-written SQL, without introducing a migration runtime or script execution layer.
+   - FastAPI integration for startup validation and health checks

 ## Installation